Find out what transport support is available for children and young people with special educational needs.

 In general terms, if your child is attending his or her "normal" school - the school allocated by the local authority - we will provide free home-to-school transport for pupils up to the age of eight who live more than two miles away, and for pupils aged eight and above who live more than three miles away.
 If the route to school is unsafe to walk, accompanied as necessary, we will provide suitable transport.

-In the case of pupils with a statement, the "normal" school will be the one we think best meets a child's needs, which may be the local school or a special school.
+In the case of pupils with an education health and care plan (EHCP), the "normal" school will be the one we think best meets a child's needs, which may be the local school or a special school.
 We will provide transport to a special school if we agree that the school is the nearest one that best meets your child's needs and it is over the statutory walking distance.
 If you prefer your child to go to a different special school, you will normally be responsible for transport arrangements and costs.

 The arrangements are reviewed usually every two years.
-Sometimes, contracts do change more regularly or at very short notice due to reasons beyond our control and this may mean a change of operator.
+Sometimes, contracts change more regularly or at very short notice for reasons beyond our control and this may mean a change of operator.
 We will notify you of these changes, giving as much notice as possible.

-The local authority will provide transport assistance for young people aged 19-25 provided that:
+We will consider transport assistance for young people aged 19-25 provided that:

-- The school / college / training provider is more than three miles from the student's home by the nearest available walking route;
+- the school / college / training provider is more than three miles from the student's home by the nearest available walking route; and

 The blue badge scheme provides parking concessions to disabled people with mobility problems.
 You may be eligible if you're a parent of a child under three who has a specific medical condition that means they must always be accompanied by bulky medical equipment which is very difficult to carry, or need to be kept near a vehicle at all times to get emergency treatment when necessary.
 See the blue badge page for more details and how to apply.